subframe7536/maple-font/README.md

 ## Notice

 Because I don't have a Mac OS machine, this is the greatest adaption I can do with Mac OS currently, but I can't test whether it works.

 My ability is not enough to solve other problems on Mac OS.
-I will record the problem and try to solve it, **PR welcome!**
+I will record the problem and try to solve it, and **PR welcome!**

 `Maple Mono NF` now maybe can't be recognized as Mono, and I try my best but it doesn't work orz